egarbi/terraform-aws-task-definition/README.md

 }
 ```

-> Note: To see a more useful Usage example look in aws-terraform-aws-ecs-service module
+> Note: To see a more useful Usage example look in aws-terraform-ecs-service module